Techcrafter/SNES-ROM-Hacking/docs/chapter4.md

 *Lunar Magic / Hyrule Magic / Epic Edit*

 But this does not mean that level editors are not a part of ROM hacking!
 If there is a level editor available for the game you want to hack, you can use it as a great and useful help.
-If you want to create a new Super Mario World hack with a new power-up and new levels for example, you can use the normal ROM hacking to add the new power-up in and use Lunar Magic to create the new levels.
+If you want to create a Super Mario World hack with a new power-up and new levels for example, you can use the normal ROM hacking to add the new power-up and use Lunar Magic to create the new levels.

 Keep in mind that you should be careful with the order in which you do these things.
-It is recommended to complete one of those actions first before starting the next one (in this case it would be to add in the power-up first)!
+It is recommended to complete one of those actions first before starting with the next one (in this case it would be to add the power-up first)!
 If you haven't finished adding your new power-up for example, you should not start to create the new levels with Lunar Magic.
 Lunar Magic could corrupt your new power-up or even the entire ROM file.

-**If you want to learn how to use those level editors, search a bit around on the internet and you should find some great tutorials very quickly!**
+**If you want to learn how to use those level editors, search a bit around on the internet and you should find some great tutorials very easily!**

 ___